10 Ways to Read Your Lovemap

 The lovemap starts to take shape early in life as you observe the relationships of the people closest to you.
 Ordinarily, this process starts as you see how your parents get along (or don’t).
 From this real-life portrayal, you start to build in expectations about how much affection romantic partners show to each other, how often and in what ways they argue, and how they share family tasks.

 As you get older, you start to revise your lovemap when you see what it’s like for you in your own budding relationships.
 You realize which types of partners you prefer in terms of gender and age, and form preferences about the values and attitudes you want your partners to share with you.
-Additional factors start to come into play such as how long you expect your relationships to last, which you develop from watching your parents, and as you identify with the values of your ethnic group, religion, or community.
+Additional factors start to come into play, such as how long you expect your relationships to last.
 Cultural depictions of relationships heavily influence your lovemap as well.
 A steady diet of movies in the romantic comedy genre can lead you to expect every relationship to have a happy ending despite the hilarious challenges you may have to overcome.

 Though lovemaps are complex and multifaceted, we can break them down into these GPS elements.
-Answer these 10 questions to figure out what your lovemap looks like now:
+Answer these 10 questions to get a sense of what your lovemap looks like now:

 - Do you expect that all romantic relationships involve commitment?